-UNDERGROUND UTILITIES: Undergrounding utilities is an ongoing design goal for new development through the land use permitting process; the BOS solicited estimates from Eversource in 2017 for retrofitting areas of town--College St. near Saybrook Pt., Boston Post Rd, or Main St.; and North Main Street.
+UNDERGROUND UTILITIES: Underground utilities is an ongoing design goal for new development through the land use permitting process; the BOS solicited estimates from Eversource in 2017 for retrofitting areas of town--College St. near Saybrook Pt., Boston Post Rd, or Main St.; and North Main Street.
+The Borough has already integrated underground utilities into many areas has been investigating options for the remaining areas.